-Business Ad hoc Marking as ad hoc activity using the symbol ~ Compensation Marking as kompensating activity by the symbol ≪ Activity type Marking of the activity type Available activity types: None: General activity, without further marking (default) Send: Send Receive: Receive Manual: Manual activity Service: Service (process) Script: Script Execution type Marking of the execution behaviour Available execution behaviour markers: • Single: Single execution (default) • O Loop: Loop • III Parallel Multi-Instance: Parallel multiple execution • ■ Sequential Multi-Instance: Sequencial multiple execution Technical Document Path to the linked process within the X4 Repository (set by the X4 Designer).
+Business Business Ad hoc Marking as ad hoc activity using the symbol Ad hoc activity: Activity that can be executed at any time (only in free flow mode) Compensation Marking as compensating activity by the symbol ← Compensating activity: Activity with which steps are undone that are already successfully completed Activity type Marking of the activity type Available activity types: None: General activity, without further marking (default) Send: Send Marking of the activity, without further marking (default) Marking of the activity types: Execution type Marking of the execution behaviour Available execution behaviour markers: Single: Single execution (default) ○ Loop: Loop ■ Parallel Multi-Instance: Parallel multiple execution ■ Sequential Multi-Instance: Sequencial multiple execution Technical

+Document Path to the linked process within the X4 Repository (set by the X4 Designer).
 If a component symbol is placed from the palette via drag&drop to the workplace, it is only an empty process component without any reference to a repository file.
 Label Label of the symbol within the process diagram